NethServer/docs/administrator-manual/en/mail.rst

 Every mail server operation is saved in the following log files:

 * :file:`/var/log/maillog` registers all mail transactions
-* :file:`/var/log/imap` contains users' login and logout operations
+* :file:`/var/log/imap` contains users login and logout operations

 A transaction recorded in the :file:`maillog` file usually involves different components of the mail server.
 Each line contains